-Dr. McIntosh graduated from the Ontario Veterinary College in 2010 and began practice with Algonquin Animal Hospital and Prince of Wales Animal Hospital in May 2010.
+Dr. McIntosh graduated from the Ontario Veterinary College in 2010 and began practice with Prince of Wales Animal Hospital and Algonquin Animal Hospital in May 2010.
 He also graduated with his B.Sc.
 (Honours) in biology from Queen's University in Kingston and is no stranger to Eastern Ontario.

-Dr. McIntosh was born in Ottawa and moved at an early age to a midsized town north of Toronto, where both of his parents and older sister will swear he had veterinary aspirations since childhood.
-He worked as an assistant in veterinary clinics throughout high school before attending Queen's and then Veterinary College, also working at several practices throughout York Region and the Kingston area as a veterinary student.
+Born in Ottawa, Dr. McIntosh moved at an early age to a midsized town north of Toronto, where both of his parents and older sister will swear he had veterinary aspirations since childhood.
+He worked as an assistant in veterinary clinics throughout high school before attending Queen's and then Ontario Veterinary College, also working at several practices throughout York Region and the Kingston area as a veterinary student.

-He has extensive experience in advanced imaging techniques including infrared cameras, and has presented research on using thermal cameras to detect diseases in pigs at the Centralia Swine Research Update.
-He also has an interest in internal and emergency medicine and is always willing to learn from his co-workers’ experiences and skills.
+He has an interest in internal and emergency medicine and is always willing to learn from his co-workers’ experiences and skills.
+He also has extensive experience in advanced imaging techniques including infrared cameras, and has presented research on using thermal cameras to detect diseases in pigs at the Centralia Swine Research Update.
 He is currently interested in seeing what applications the infrared camera can have for small animals.

 See more on CBC News Ottawa about Dr. McIntosh and his advice for protecting your dog from HEARTWORM AND LYME DISEASE.